Aerospace & Defense

 Shark Factory was founded in 2006 and is located in Taiwan’s Xinbei Industrial Zone.
 The 10 employees of the company design and produce high-quality components for the automotive and transportation industry, such as shock absorbers, wheel frames and rocker arms.
 The company’s logo features an open-mouth shark to convey the company’s tag line: “Unlock the Power.”

 Zhang Zonglin, founder of Shark Factory, works continuously to improve the company’s products and is always looking for more streamlined and efficient computer-aided design and manufacturing (CAD/CAM) solutions.
 Four years ago, Zhang introduced 5-axis machining software and hardware, which led to positive feedback from the market and steadily increasing orders.
-In 2015, with the implementation of Solid Edge® software and CAM Express software from product lifecycle management (PLM) specialist Siemens PLM Software, the company was able to increase business and drive part quality to higher levels.
+In 2015, with the implementation of Solid Edge® software and CAM Express software from product lifecycle management (PLM) specialist Siemens Digital Industries Software, the company was able to increase business and drive part quality to higher levels.

 At Shark Factory all forms of computer numerical control (CNC) machine tools are available for parts processing, including 3-axis and 3+2-axis and 5-axis lathes, motor-driven turrets, rotary-milling machines, and more recently, 5-axis machining.